Skip to content

 Check closely

-• If a file, app, extension, or configuration profile was installed, treat it as a device or account-security issue.
+• If a file, app, extension, or profile was installed, treat it as a device or account-security issue.

 You entered your Instagram password, code, backup code, or reset link